Madden NFL 12: Soundtrack

-The soundtrack featured various hip hop and rock songs from various artists including Alberta Cross, Rise Against, Snoop Dogg, T-Pain, Chris Brown, Korn, Theophilus London, Five Finger Death Punch, Foo Fighters, Common, A Tribe Called Quest, and many more.
+The soundtrack featured various hip hop and rock songs from various artists including Alberta Cross, Rise Against, Snoop Dogg, T-Pain, Chris Brown, Nas, Korn, Theophilus London, Five Finger Death Punch, Foo Fighters, Common, A Tribe Called Quest, Akon, and many more.

 Release and reception

 The game was met with positive to average reception upon release.
 GameRankings and Metacritic gave it a score of 79.90% and 78 out of 100 for the Xbox 360 version; 79.47% and 79 out of 100 for the PlayStation 3 version; 75% and 75 out of 100 for the Wii version; and 66% and 71 out of 100 for the iOS version.

 Digital Spy gave the Xbox 360 version a score of four stars out of five and stated: "A severe lack of additional game modes and revolutionary new features means that many of the tweaks will only really be noticeable to hardcore fans.
 Casual onlookers can rest assured, however, that Madden NFL 12 is one mighty fine football game and worth checking out if you've been on the bench for a few years."
 The Digital Fix also gave it eight out of ten and said, "If you are into sports, EA consistently lead the field and you could do a lot worse than picking this one up.
-If you are an American football fan, it’s a must buy."
+If you are an American football fan, it's a must buy."
 The Escapist similarly gave it four stars out of five and said, "If you haven't picked up a copy of Madden in a while, 12 is a lot of fun.
 If you're still getting fun out of more recent versions, there's nothing here you can't live without."
 However, The A.V.
 Club gave it a B− and said that the "greatest problem" is that the game "replicates watching the NFL more than it does playing NFL football.
 While that serves the millions who play year after year, it leaves NFL fans who want something more waiting for EA's exclusive contract with the league to end."

 During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Madden NFL 12 for "Sports Game of the Year".